Kunalbhaipatel/Shaker-Optimization-ZIP/README.md

 - Upload ZIP file and select any CSV inside
 - Memory-safe: No server-side storage
 - Histogram and scatter plot explorer
-- Fully deployable to Streamlit Cloud
+- Fixed for Streamlit Cloud deployment